 | The personal name "Lochlan" or

 its variant in Irish, "Lachlan," forms the

 basis for the surname MacLochlainn (genitive form),

-meaning "son of
+meaning "son of Lochlan," commonly anglicised

-to MacLaughlin or MacLoughlin; or from "Mag," the variant form of
+to MacLaughlin or MacLoughlin; or from "Mag,"

 the form "Maclachlan," but is routinely

 abbreviated to "Mc" or "M'" by

 The forms "McLaughlin" and "McLoughlin" are simply variants, based on the Irish variants of "Lochlan" and "Lachlan."
 The "au" form is today much more common, particularly in the north of Ireland, but the "ou" form may be found there as well.
 The "ou" form is more common in Connacht, Leinster, near Dublin and in the south of Ireland.